Work smarter with document properties in Word

 The main dialog box remembers size, position and last selected property

 You can filter the list of custom document properties – in a moment, you can reduce the list of properties the precisely the one you need – select whether to filter by property name or value

 Dialog boxes show information about how many DocProperty fields use the selected property

-Main dialog box can remain open, ready for fast management of properties and fields
+The main dialog box can remain open as you work, ready for fast management of properties and fields

 Pricing and general information